The best friend on earth of man is the tree: when we use the tree respectfully and economically we have one of the greatest resources of the earth.

 Homeowners will often select a plant without researching its mature size.
-That ill-fated choice quickly outgrows its space.
+That ill-fated choice quickly outgrows its space, click here now to learn about the damages that an unruly garden can do.
 Before you know it, it’s blocking a window, or casting unwanted shade on your flowers.
 Trees planted too close to the house can allow pests to infiltrate your roofing and attic space.
 And broken branches can directly damage your roof.

 –Article Continues Below–